ystv/website2020/README.md

 `/schemas` - Database Schemas
 `/setup` - Inital database data
-`/planning` - Rough ideas of how the project is layed out
+`/planning` - Rough ideas of how the project is laid out

 ## Initialising